jshian/Comp3111H-project/readme.md

 	* Any monster within `3` pixels of the line is hit.
 (Task 2(v)(b)(a))
 1. Upgrade the Laser Tower.
 Verify that its attack power has been increased.
 (Regular Task 2(v)(c))
 1. Close the application.
-1. Open the project using Eclipse IDE and run the Gradle task `XXX` which uses JUnit to test the Catapult attack algorithm.
+1. Open the project using Eclipse IDE and run the Gradle task `PPP` which uses JUnit to test the Catapult attack algorithm.
 (Whole of Honors Task 2)
+1. Close the project.
-### Gradle Task 3
+### Grade Task 3

-Demonstrate that the game fits the following requirements:
- * A monster is always moving from a grid to an adjacent grid either horizontally or vertically.
- * When a monster is killed it must be removed from the arena, a certain amount of resource will be given to the player.
- * A monster will never move toward a grid with a tower.
-If a monster is already on its way to a new grid and a part of the monster body is already insider the grid, no tower will be allowed to be built on this new grid.

-Demonstrate that the following tasks have been completed:
-1. Monsters (15)
-    1. In every fixed period of time, one or more monsters will be generated in the arena from a fixed grid that the monster shows up.
-(2)
-        1. Furthermore, along the time elapsed the *stronger* the monster will be generated so that the difficulty of the game increase. *Stronger* may refer to more HP, moving faster, or any factors that make the game difficult to play.
-You can make your own definition of *stronger*.
-(1)
-    1. Monsters on the arena will move towards the end-zone automatically.
-(1)
+1. Start the application using the same `.jar` file as Task 1.
+1. Start the game in `play` mode.
+1. Verify the following:
+	* Monsters are generated every fixed period of time at the starting position.
+(Task 3(i))
+	* The generated monsters move towards the end-zone either horizontally or vertically per frame.
+(Task 3(ii))
-        1. Furthermore, if no tower is built, the monster will be successfully reach the end-zone and cause the game over (player lose).
-A single line `Gameover` will be printed to console.
-(1)
+	* When any monster reaches the end-zone, the game is over and the line `Gameover` is printed on the console.
+(Task 3(ii)(a))
-            1. Furthermore, if the game is over, both monster generation and tower shooting should stop and a dialog box will pop up to notify the game is over (1)
+	* When the above happens, everything on the arena is frozen and a dialog box informing that the game is over.
+(Task 3(ii)(a)(a))
-    1. Represent a monster with png images (`fox.png`, `unicorn.png`, `penguin.png`) provided under `src\main\resources`.
-(1)
-        1. Furthermore, when a monster is killed (HP reach 0), its image will be replaced by `collision.png`.
-(1)
-            1. Furthermore, the dead monster will be removed from the arena automatically.
-(1)
-    1. When a mouse pointer moves over a monster, the HP of the monster will be shown on the graphical interface.
-(1)
-        1. Furthermore, when the mouse pointer moves away from the monster, the HP information will be dismissed.
-(1)
-    1. Implements three types of monsters: Fox, Unicorn, Penguin such that:
-        1. Fox move fastest.
-(1)
-        1. Unicorn has more HP than other monsters.
-(1)
-        1. Penguin has can replenish some HP (but not more than its initial value) each time it moves.
-(2)
+1. Save your score.
+Record down the value of this score.
+1. This time, build some towers to defend yourself before starting the game in `play` mode.
+1. Verify the following:
+	* Monsters never move into a grid containing a tower.
+(Game Physics Requirement)
+	* Each monster is represented by an image: (Task 3(iii))
+		* Fox - `/src/main/resources/fox.png`
+		* Unicorn - `/src/main/resources/unicorn.png`
+		* Penguin -  `/src/main/resources/penguin.png`
+	* Whenever you hover over a monster, its health points is temporarily shown on the graphical interface.
+(Task 3(iv)) The display is dismissed when the mouse pointer exits the monster.
+(Task 3(iv)(a))
+	* Whenever a monster's health points reaches `0`, its image is replaced by `/src/main/resources/collision.png`.
+(Task 3(iii)(a)) After a short moment, it is removed from the arena.
+(Task 3(iii)(a)(a)) When this happens, the *Resource Pool* is increased.
+(Game Physics Requirement)
+	* The Fox monster has higher speed than both Unicorn and Penguin.
+(Task 3(iii)(v)(a))
+	* The Unicorn monster has higher maximum health than both fox and Penguin.
+(Task 3(iii)(v)(b))
+	* The Penguin monster can regenerate health points each time it moves, up to its maximum value.
+(Task 3(iii)(v)(c))
+	* Each generation of monsters become stronger (relative to the same monster type) as time goes by.
+(Task 3(i)(a))
+1. Close the application.
+1. Open the project using Eclipse IDE and run the Gradle task `QQQ` which uses JUnit to test the Fox pathfinding algorithm.
+(Whole of Honors Task 3)
+1. Close the project.

 Demonstrate that the following extra tasks have been completed:
-1. Monster
-    1. All monster are able to walk towards the end-zone with a shortest path (choose any path if there are two shortest paths).
-(1)
-        1. Furthermore, Fox is a very wise monster that will not simply walk a shortest path.
-Fox will try to follow a path that receives a minimum number of attacks from towers by assuming that there is no other monster in Arena.
-(2)
-	1. Create a test case in JUnit to show your algorithm.
-(1)
 1. Adopt the following technologies into your project.
 	1. Use Java Persistence API or Hibernate Framework to connect to a small database that stores your game data (attributes of Towers/Monsters); (2.5% Group)
 	1. Use Java spring framework that allows the game be played in different machines while a server records the top 10 highest scores; (2.5% Group)